DHCP (Dynamic Host configuration protocol) provides a mechanism for automatically allocating IP (IPv4) addresses to network devices e.g. computers..

 DHCP Server Location

-However you can use another computer e.g raspberry pi to provide DHCP, but it is generally not done.
+However you can use another computer e.g raspberry pi as a DHCP server, but it is generally not done.

 On home networks there is generally nothing to be configured.